-Project management fee, asset management fee, administration fee, incentive fee and charter income are recognised when pre-agreed terms and services have been rendered.
+Project management fee, technical/commercial management fee, asset management fee, administration fee, incentive fee and charter income are recognised when pre-agreed terms and services have been rendered.

 Hotel income is recognised on a basis that reflects the timing, nature and value when the relevant services are provided.